 Speaking of features, here are the must-have and nice-to-have features that you can think about including in your telemedicine app.

 A classic telemedicine app development solution usually consists of three distinct but interconnected parts – doctor app, patient app, and a complex admin panel.
 Here are the top telemedicine app features that you should look to incorporate when aiming for telehealth app development.

-A. Patient-Related Features in Telemedicine Apps
+A. Patient-Related Features in Telehealth App Development

 1) Registration – Since telemedicine apps deal with sensitive data, they require a higher level of protection.
 The recommendation here would be to use two-factor authentication, which can include voice, SMS, and phone verification.